JManch/nixos/README.md

 Modules are imported using a wrapper `lib/module-wrapper.nix` that aims to reduce boilerplate and enforce a strict structure for options under a custom namespace.

-## Deployment

-Hosts can be deployed with a single command.
-There is no need to manually copy SSH keys for secret deployment.
-All that's required is a master password.
-Everything, including secrets, will be installed.

-Run `build-iso` to get a custom install ISO.
-The ISO authenticates my SSH key and provides the install script `install-host <hostname>`.

-The configuration also supports running a VM-variant of any host using `run-vm
-<hostname>`.
-This enables easy debugging/testing of host configurations.
-It's
-particularly useful for bisecting old versions of configurations to debug regressions.

-## Secret Management

-Secrets are managed using Agenix and are stored in a separate private repo.
-A private repo was required for storing personal packages and some slightly sensitive configuration (not sensitive enough to require encryption).
-Therefore, it was decided that secrets might as well be placed in the private repo as well.

-## Backups

-Restic is utilised for a declarative and opt-in backup solution.
-Rather than saving full system snapshots, specific paths are backed up on a per-module basis to minimise the amount of redundant data in contingency storage.
-The backup module has options for defining custom restore scripts and backup scripts if necessary.